All Episodes

 I don't believe in waste.

-I don't believe in you know, I mean, that's where I approach this stuff.
+I don't believe in, you know, I mean, that's where I approach this stuff.

-The cuckoo leftist environmentalists, on the other hand, are a breed of a completely different color, and we're going to get into it uh in this book with John Burlow after the bottom of the hour.
+The cuckoo leftist environmentalists, on the other hand, are a breed of a completely different color, and we're going to get into it in this book with John Burlow after the bottom of the hour.

 In the meantime, here's Gary in Asheville, North Carolina.

-Gary, hi, welcome to the Rush Show.
+Gary, hi, welcome to the Russ Show.

 Hi, Jerry.